myoungerman/AzureMediaServicesEventstoLogAnalytics/README.md

 ## Record Log Analytics workspace ID and agent key

-To connect your Logic App you'll create to your Log Analytics Workspace, you need the Workspace ID and Agent Key.
+To connect the Logic App you'll create to your Log Analytics Workspace, you need the Workspace ID and Agent Key.

-1. In the Azure Portal, navigate to your Log Analytics Workspace you created before the start of this tutorial.
+1. In the Azure Portal, navigate to the Log Analytics Workspace you created before the start of this tutorial.

 1. Select **Agents Management** from the left panel.
 Copy and paste the **Workspace ID** and the **Primary key** to a text editor.

 ## Create and setup your Logic App

-1. In the Azure portal, navigate to your Azure Media Services account and select **Events** from the navigation pane on the left.
+1. In the Azure portal, go to your Azure Media Services account and select **Events** from the panel on the left.
 The main panel will show the event handlers available for Azure Media Services events.

-1. Select **Logic Apps** to create a Logic App.
-This opens the Logic App Designer, where you can create the process that will capture events and push them to Log Analytics.
+1. Select **Logic Apps** to open the Logic App Designer, where you can create the process that will capture events and push them to Log Analytics.

 1. Select **+** on the right to authenticate and subscribe to the Event Grid.
 A window with a list will appear, prompting you to select a tenant.